RWS/studio-api-docs/apiconcepts/filetypesupport/create_new_file_type_component_builder.md

     return verifierCollection;
 }
 ```
-***

-This new file type definition also needs to be changed so it includes the new WordArt bilingual verifier settings page.
-This is accomplished by calling the original **BuildFileTypeInformation** and adding the settings page to **WinFormSettingsPageIds**.
+Modify the file type definition to include the WordArt bilingual verifier settings page.
+Call the original `BuildFileTypeInformation` and add the settings page to `WinFormSettingsPageIds`:

 # [C#](#tab/tabid-4)
 ```cs